wp-plugins/advanced-uploader/readme.txt

 * Multiple upload directories.
 * Creates thumbnails in browser instead of server.
 This is to avoid memory limits on shared hosts.
 * Creates thumbnails for PDF files using PDF.js.
+* Creates thumbnails for SVG files for browser compability.
 * Add files straight to Wordpress Gallery.
 * Add files straight to BWS Gallery.
 * Select Category for files before uploading.
 Will read MP3 tags to guess category.
 Can exclude categories from list e.g. Uncategorized.